zacstewart/sinatra-activerecord/README.md

 require './app'
 ```

-In the terminal, test that it works:
+In the Terminal test that it works:

 ```
 $ rake -T